-Check out tips on the dos and don’ts of job search etiquette and what you should do to ensure you nail it from first impression till the job offer.
+Read our top tips on the rules of good job search etiquette and what you should do to ensure you nail it from first impression till the job offer.

 For many of us, the term “etiquette” might bring to mind ideas about the right way to set a table or make introductions at a formal dinner party.
 But the dos and don'ts of decorum also apply within a much different realm – that of the job search.
 In Singapore, potential employers consider attitude and professional etiquette heavily when evaluating candidates.